 - External security audits – the company runs continuous third-party audits

 - Use of open source code – while the code is available for review on Github, it is not open source code

 - Self-destructing messages – all messages and attachments are ephemeral (self-destructing)

 - Anonymous signup options – signup is always 100% anonymous

 For more information, check out our full Wickr Messenger review.

 3. Wire – Secure messenger with uncertain future

 Another potential problem is that the company has made it clear their focus is corporate users and corporate use cases, rather than individual users.
-While there are no signs that Wire Personal will be shut down or anything like that, you should be aware of the non-zero chance Wire Personal will someday go away.
+While there are currently no signs that Wire Personal will be shut down, you should be aware of the non-zero chance Wire Personal will someday go away.

 - E2E encryption – full E2E encryption using the Proteus protocol and Perfect Forward Secrecy